namhai923/Bison-Bank-of-Canada/Test Plan.md

 Scope defines the features, functional or non-functional requirements of the software that **will be** tested.

-**Finished Functional Feature:**
+**Functional**

-Track User expense                                will be tested with acceptance test Send records, unit test and integration test exist.
+For all of the Functional feature, Unit test and integration test exists, acceptance test step is under this document

-**Unfinished Feature:**
+**Non-Functional**

-Transfer money                      backend part done, unit test and integration test exist Hanlde large amount of user: Will be run through load test in the future
+Hanlde large amount of user: Will be run through load test in next sprint

 ## **Roles and Responsibilities**